senine/Clean_data/README.md

 This is an instruction of run_analysis.R script.

-The script does the following in steps.
+The script does the following steps.

 1. reads from train folder and generates training dataset.
 2. reads from test folder and generates test dataset.